FormIt360/autodesk-formit-360-web-help/Collaboration/README.md

 # Collaboration

----

 Work simultaneously with others on the same sketch, or share your work later.
-Note

-Collaboration works only after you activate FormIt Pro.
+Note: Collaboration works only after you activate FormIt Pro.
 Clicking on the Collaboration icon will prompt you to log in with an [http://360.autodesk.com](http://360.autodesk.com) account entitled for FormIt Pro.

-* You can start a collaboration session and let others see your design and see any edits you make.
+* You can start a Collaboration session and let others see your design and see any edits you make.

   ![](Images/GUID-532951E8-D393-4642-85B8-1383FA39BBFC-low.jpg)